-The funding recommendations in this report were developed and formulated according to Council direction received during the October 18, 2016 work session, "Review of Proposed Changes to the Community Agency Funding Process: Recommendations from the Community Services Commission."

-At the above noted work session, Council directed staff to make no changes to the existing funding process for the FY 2018 funding cycle, which is the subject of this report.
-However, Council also directed staff to schedule a joint work session of the Council and Community Services Commission to discuss Council priorities for the FY 2019 funding cycle.
-That joint work session is scheduled to take place on May 25, 2017.
+The funding recommendations in this report were developed according to Council direction received during the October 18, 2016 work session, "Review of Proposed Changes to the Community Agency Funding Process: Recommendations from the Community Services Commission", where Council directed staff to make no changes to the existing funding process for the FY 2018 funding cycle.
+Council also directed staff to schedule a joint work session of the Council and Community Services Commission to discuss Council priorities for the FY 2019 funding cycle.
+That joint work session is scheduled for May 23, 2017.

-The FY 2018 Community Agency Funding recommendations for the City of Hayward Social Services, Arts/Music, and Community Development Block Grant (CDBG) programs are presented in this report.
-The FY 2018 Community Agency Funding recommendations are summarized below and itemized in Attachment III.
+The FY 2018 Community Agency Funding recommendations for the City of Hayward Social Services, Arts/Music, and Community Development Block Grant (CDBG) programs are summarized below and itemized in Attachment III.

+Figure 1.
 Summary of FY 2018 Recommended Funding (All sources)